groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/project-to-xlam.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Converting PROJECT to XLSB in Java"
+    title_left: "Steps for Converting PROJECT to XLAM in Java"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the PROJECT file to XLSB in few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the PROJECT file to XLAM in few lines of code.

         *   Create a new instance of Converter class and load the PROJECT file with full path
-        *   Set ConvertOptions for the XLSB document type
+        *   Set ConvertOptions for the XLAM document type
-        *   Call the convert() method and pass the document name (full path) and format (XLSB) as parameter
+        *   Call the convert() method and pass the document name (full path) and format (XLAM) as parameter

     title_right: "System Requirements"
     content_right: |